Wedlease: Academic study

-Evolution of Marriage Over Time
+Evolution of marriage over time

 Marriage has undergone many changes and has been experienced in many forms.
 The diversity of marriages and evolution of western marriage throughout the centuries may permit an idea like the wedlease to take hold.

 Marriage was practiced as early as the Paleolithic era as hunter-gatherer groups forged alliances outside of local community and family groups through marriage to access critical resources.
 Traditional western marriage recognizable to Americans today began in A.D.
 313 when Emperor Theodosius declared Christianity the official religion of the Roman Empire.
 But as the Roman Empire broke down, the Catholic Church began to dominate politics, culture, and religion.
 Vehemently against divorce, the Catholics declared it a sin against the sanctity of marriage and made separation nearly unattainable.
 The Church's position against divorce grew stronger with its abolition in the late twelfth century from Church doctrine.
 King Henry VIII famously altered marriage (and divorce) in 1534 by establishing the Church of England so that he could regulate his own marital affairs without interference.
 This was a key historical event in the privatization of marriage, which had once been a more publicly and institutionally regulated affair.

 Marriage only became an increasingly private affair in the so-called love revolution that resulted from economic growth and new philosophical ideas in the seventeenth and eighteenth centuries.
 Market economies spurred the growth of cities and job opportunities off the farm for young people.
 They were free to develop relationships away from the watchful eyes of parents and gained economic independence at an earlier age than had previous generations.
 At the same time, Enlightenment thinkers, championing individual rights, emphasized the right of people to organize their own lives and pursue marriage based on love and compatibility.
 The proliferation of democratic ideals in Europe and America promoted the idea that marriage should be a result of free choice.

 During this time, U.S. courts played a limited role in shaping the institution, choosing to enforce laws strictly and to uphold the strong national preference for lifelong marriages.
 Early on in U.S. history, states passed statutes providing the limited circumstances under which a couple might obtain an absolute divorce: adultery, incest, bigamy (the act of going through a marriage ceremony while already married to another), abandonment, or extreme cruelty.
 South Carolina prohibited divorce altogether.

 Marriage in the U.S. changed again post World War II with national recognition that marriage was a fundamental right and that a married couple had the right to privately arrange the terms of their own marriage.
 In Griswold v Connecticut (1965), a Connecticut law banning the use of contraceptives was struck down by the Supreme Court as a violation of the right to marital privacy.
 On Griswold’s heels came Loving v.
 Virginia (1967) where the Supreme Court rejected Virginia’s anti-miscegenation laws by holding that marriage was a basic civil right fundamental to “existence and survival,” allowing for interracial marriages thereafter.